-· Don't let anyone know your security details.
-You can prevent this by:

-- not choosing obvious passwords or codes like your name or date of birth - not writing down your security details in a way that can be understood by someone else - not letting anyone hear or see your security details.
-They could overhear a call you have with us. - · Don't let anyone either use the account or have access to information about the account, unless you've allowed them to do so in a way agreed with us. - Don't send us confidential information. or security details using email or social media like Facebook We'll never ask you to do this.
+- · Don't let anyone know your security details.
+You can prevent this by: - not choosing obvious passwords or codes like your name or date of birth - not writing down your security details in a way that can be understood by someone else - not letting anyone hear or see your security details.
+They could overhear a call you have with us or see you entering your PIN at a cash machine. - Don't let anyone use your cards or security details.
+Even if you have multiple card holders, each card holder has their own card and security details. - · Don't let anyone either use the account or have access to information about the account, unless you've allowed them to do so in a way agreed with us. - Don't send us confidential information. or security details using email or social media like Facebook.
+We'll never ask you to do this.

 If you don't keep the account safe, you may be responsible for money that is taken out of the account and payments that are made as a result.
-Please see section 9 for more information.
+Please see section 8 for more information

-Note: If you're using an authorised online third-party provider in the way explained on the next page, we won't say you haven't followed these instructions.
+Note: If you're using an authorised online third-party provider in the way explained opposite, we won't say you haven't followed these instructions.

 What happens if things go wrong with a payment?
-See section 9.
+See section 8.